cap-js/docs/guides/deployment/with-shared-db.md

 #### Subsequent updates

 - TODO...
-- Whenever one of the project has changes affecting the database that would trigger a new deployment of the shared-db project
+- Whenever one of the projects has changes affecting the database, that triggers a new deployment of the `shared-db` project
-- Git submodules gives you control which versions to pull, e.g. by git branches or tags
+- `git submodules` gives you control of which versions to pull, for example by `git branches` or `git tags`
-- Ensure to first deploy shared-db before deploying the others
+- Ensure to first deploy `shared-db` before deploying the others

 ## All-in-one Deployment

-Here we'd go on with our guide how to deploy all 3+1 projects at once with a common `mta.yaml`
+Here we go on with our guide how to deploy all 3+1 projects at once with a common `mta.yaml`

 ![component diagram with synchronous and event communication for orders](./assets/microservices/bookstore.excalidraw.svg)